Neuro Affective Relational Model Therapy

 How can narm help Me?

 One of the key elements of NARM is somatic mindfulness, the ability to mindfully track sensations in the nervous system.
-NARM emphasizes the importance of the relationship between clinical issues and the body, helping clients learn how to access their body’s natural ability to self-regulate.
-When clients learn how to self-regulate they can feel their feelings without becoming overwhelmed by them, and begin to feel better.
+When clients learn how to track sensations in their bodies they develop the capacity to feel their feelings without becoming overwhelmed by them.
+Tracking can help relieve symptoms of anxiety and depression.

 I completed a two-year certification in NARM and continue to expand my learning.
-If you are interested in learning more about NARM you can watch the video below where Larry is being interviewed on The Trauma Therapist podcast below or read Healing Developmental Trauma: How Early Trauma Affects Self-Regulation, Self-Image and the Capacity for Relationship, by Dr. Laurence Heller and Dr. Aline LaPierre.
+If you are interested in learning more about NARM you can watch the video below where Dr. Larry Heller is being interviewed on The Trauma Therapist podcast below or read Healing Developmental Trauma: How Early Trauma Affects Self-Regulation, Self-Image and the Capacity for Relationship, by Dr. Laurence Heller and Dr. Aline LaPierre.